lslguru/easy-gacha/README.markdown

 at the same time.
 That way you could drop in 10,000 items (would take a while to load...) and configure them ~100 at a time.
 Memory testing will indicate where the limits to number of configured items is.

+## Pinging registry ##

+Setting up a more complex timer to periodically ping the registry adds lag, increases complexity, and reduces available memory.
+The registry is instead programmed to double-check that the Easy Gacha still exists before responding to a search.

+## Help Icons ##

+There would be so many of them scattered all over the screens that it would be ridiculous.
+Just move the mouse around... the hover-tips should provide sufficient help.

+## Infinite Inventory ##

+Yes, this could be done.
+I even came up with a reasonably fast way to scan the inventory.
+The configuration becomes a nightmare, and is definitely NOT easy for people...

+## More than 50 items handed out at a time ##

+Go ahead, try handing out 100 **unsaved** notecards (placeholders) in a folder.
+See what happens...
+I sure was surprised!
+Regular objects don't run into the problem until a higher number, but that's still unacceptable.

 --------------------------------------------------------------------------------